soberwp/controller/README.md

 * Return a value from the public methods which will be passed onto the Blade view.
     * **Important:** The method name is converted to snake case and becomes the variable name in the Blade view.
     * **Important:** If the same method name is declared twice, the latest instance will override the previous.
+* Register methods from public static methods as blade directives
+    * **Important:** The static method name is converted to snake case and becomes the directive name in the Blade view.
+    * **Important:** If the same static method name is declared twice, the latest instance will override the previous.

 #### Examples:

 The following example will expose `$images` to `resources/views/single.blade.php`